 National Treasure?
 I should say so.
 But not one to rest on his laurels.

-On 7 April, Johnno releases his biggest, boldest and most thought provoking album to date, Future Melancholy Pop Music.
+On 7 April 2017, Johnno released his biggest, boldest and most thought provoking album to date, Future Melancholy Pop Music.

-Before you read on, Johnno is giving a FREE download of “I Love Your T Shirt” from his album Slowly Slowly Catchee Monkey to Angry Baby readers.
-If you’re not already subscribed to Angry Baby, just pop the email address that you’d like it delivered to under the big red arrow to the right of this page and it will be on its way to you straight away, together with a bumper collection of music that has been shared by Angry Baby.
+Before you read on, Johnno is giving a FREE download of his single “I Love Your T Shirt”, to Angry Baby readers.
+If you’re not already subscribed to Angry Baby, just pop the email address that you’d like it delivered to here and it will be on its way to you straight away, together with a bumper collection of music that has been shared by Angry Baby.
 The music comes from outstanding artists that you may not have heard before.
 With a mix of rock, pop, folk…you name it…there’s bound to be something new that floats your musical boat, and all for free!
 What’s not to like about that?!